fusor/restricted-network-operator-mirror/README.md

 * You can use `ansible-playbook get-operator-csv.yml` playbook to retrieve the CSV for the operators defined in `config.yml`.
 This is useful for determining what images are required by the operator and whether or not the operator uses SHAs so you can provide an `images` or `resolved_images` list.
 Right now providing this list is the most tedious step since there is no standard way to define images in the CSV.
 This process should improve in 4.3.

 When ready to mirror the operator:
-* Ensure you are logged into your OpenShift cluster, registry.redhat.io, and you local/internal registry if you are not pushing to your OpenShift cluster.
+* Create or copy an example config.yml into place if you haven't already.
 * Update `local_registry` with the local/internal registry you wish to use for mirroring images
 * Update `local_registry_ns` with the organization/project/namespace you wish to push the images to on your registry host
-Note: If you leave the values for these two parameters the internal OpenShift registry will be exposed and images will be mirrored there.

-* Create or copy an example config.yml into place if you haven't already.
 * Update the `operators` list with the operators you wish to mirror
 * Update `use_shas` to match whichever the operator uses.
 Going forward SHAs will be the standard.
 * Update `deployment_namespace` with the namespace you want to deploy the operator to